goulash1971/mongoose-dbref/README.md

 Once you have installed the patches, or installed the whole extension, you can begin to use them.

 #### Patch: `dbref.fetch`
-This `fetch` utility patch to the `DBRef` class can be used to resolve a `DBRef` value when supplied with a mongoos database connection and a callback function.
+This `fetch` monkey patch to the `DBRef` class can be used to resolve a `DBRef` value when supplied with a mongoos database connection and a callback function.

 	var mongoose = require("mongoose");